-Beware of very soft bedsIf your bed is very soft, including any type of water bed, don't co-sleep with your baby.
-The risk is that your infant will roll over towards you, onto his belly.
+Don’t co-sleep with your baby if your bed is very soft (including water beds, air mattresses, and similar).
+The risk is that your infant will roll over towards you, onto their belly.

-Consider your weightConsider your own (and your spouse’s) weight.
-If any of you are quite heavy, the risk increases that your baby will roll towards you and hence risk rolling over to belly sleeping without having the ability to roll back.
+Consider your own (and your spouse’s) weight.
+If either of you is quite heavy, there is a greater chance that your baby will roll towards you, increasing their risk of rolling over to their belly without being able to roll back.

-Consider your sleep pattern
+9. Consider your sleep pattern

-A large enough bedOnly co-sleep with your baby if your bed is large enough to provide room for both of you.
-Ideally, you move away from your baby a bit during the night, both for safety reasons, to improve your sleep and to not make your baby completely dependent on your body contact for sleeping.
+Safe co-sleeping with your baby is only possible if your bed is large enough to provide room for you or all of you.
+Ideally, move away from your baby a bit during the night for safety reasons, but also to improve your sleep and to not make your baby completely dependent on your body contact for sleeping.

 Alternatives to the true family bed